“The Authoritariate”

 Aside: In the case of Ms. Whipple, it’s completely possible that she, in some aspects, is an effective instructor, and some of her incidents may fall under the classification “tough, but fair”, but the collection of evidence does not look good.
 Apparently the cumulative effects of her verbally and psychologically abusive and unpredictable behavior led to a classroom dominated by fear and lack of respect for her personally.
 I.e. a terrible learning environment.
 It’s certainly not a good sign for the school system that she’s been repeatedly returned to the classroom.

-One thought on ““The Authoritariate”
+1 thoughts on ““The Authoritariate”

 1. Dana John Hill says: